FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 ### Daily goals:

 Our goal today is to perfect the details of the model class diagram and the wireframe(happy path).

-Jón is going to make the model class diagram and Fuad is going to make the wireframe and Gardar is going to write in the report.
+Jón is going to make the model class diagram

+Fuad is going to make the wireframe

+Gardar is going to write in the report.